hasura/hasura-discord-docs-bot/README.md

 2. `/new_message_event` A endpoint that Hasura calls when it gets a new message.
 3. `/search` A extra endpoint to provide a command to simply vector-search the sources without ChatGPT

-I'll now go over each endpoint, and share a bit of code.
+I'll now go over the first two endpoints, which happen to be the most important and share a bit of code.

 ### The `/upload_documents` Endpoint